sjasthi/ai-dashboards/docs/EXPORT_LIVE_SYNC.md

    removed), the handful of assertions in that file that do pin exact text need a deliberate update to match — that's not the suite catching a regression, that's the suite doing its job of noticing the contract moved.

----

-## After a resync, update the baseline note above

-Once you've walked the checklist and re-verified, update the "As of this writing" paragraph in this doc with the new commit SHA(s), so the next person (or Claude session) doing this diffs from the right starting point instead of re-auditing everything from `c0f36df` again.